Jump Start Jupiter

 - When and how did our solar system form?
 Answers will vary.
 From a cloud of gas and dust 4.6 billion years ago.

-2. If possible, divide the children into 11 teams of two to three children each and give each team the name of one of the following solar system objects:
+2. If possible, divide the children into 11 teams of two to three children each and give each team the name of one of the solar system objects: Sun, Mercury, Venus, Earth, Mars, Asteroid Belt, Jupiter, Saturn, Uranus, Neptune, or Pluto

-3. Invite the teams to explore the books to learn about their member of our solar system family!
+3. Invite the teams to explore the websites, videos, and books to learn about their member of our solar system family!
 Consider dividing the children into smaller groups, or inviting older children to take turns reading to the group.
-Some questions they should consider:
+Some questions they could consider:

 - What is its surface like?